nitsaurabhjain/git/README.md

 $git show <commit_id>//show the changes made under perticular commit
 $git status #show all untracked and staging area files.
 $git add <file name> or  git add . # to add all untracked file/s in staging area
+$git add -f <file name> # forecely add even it is in .gitignore file.
 $git log # shows all commits
 $git log --oneline # shows all commits in one line
 $git diff   or git diff <file name> # git diff compare the local files from staging area file